The evolution of Content Management Systems

 As was the case before, monolithic platforms evolved from simple CMSs into entire DXPs that offered huge power to users.
 A DXP is a feature-rich platform that, if implemented fully and sensitively, can improve the Customer Experience.
 In addition to content management, DXPs have wider capabilities such as personalisation, marketing automation and multivariate testing.

-Digitally mature businesses can utilise these capabilities and receive great reward, but less digitally mature companies simply do not have the bandwidth to take advantage of a DXP’s features.
+Digitally mature businesses can utilise these capabilities and receive great reward but less digitally mature companies simply do not have the bandwidth to take advantage of a DXP’s features.

 Investment into monolithic DXPs then becomes a greater pain for these less digitally mature businesses because they are not maximising their value.
-This is a costly problem given the large licensing fees the monolithic DXPs charge.
+This is a costly problem, given the large licensing fees the monolithic DXPs charge.
 Even for more digitally mature businesses, the expense of paying for a monolithic DXP for each channel can become extremely expensive.

 Comparison of Monolithic and Headless architectures